Josuevillalona/geo-risk-spotter/.clinerules/02-planning-standards.md

 ## Planning Standards Guidelines

-This document outlines project-specific planning standards for the Geospatial Risk Hotspot project, adhering to the Cline AI Development Framework principles.
+This document outlines project-specific planning standards for the RiskPulse: Diabetes project, adhering to the Cline AI Development Framework principles.

 ### Task Breakdown Approach
 - **Iterative and Layered**: Break down tasks into small, testable units that build upon each other.
 Each layer should validate a specific part of the system (e.g., map rendering, data loading, AI integration).